Ponram2k/stockapp-core/README.md

      		* Furthermore, the domain name section of the email address may consist of,
      		* digits—0 to 9
 	 	* lower case and upper letters — a to z
+	* And there should no Duplicate user
+  * Test case
+  	* To check the whether the user is added inthe Arreaylist
+  	* And to Verify duplicate user should not added in the List